39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 Black neon tetras are shoaling species that enjoy being in a group of six or more.
 Make sure the tank has plenty of swimming space.
 Quarantine this fish before placing them in a tank with others.
 Use a drip method to acclimate them slowly over the course of an hour.

-The green neon tetra is often mistaken for the popular neon tetra, with the green neon being slightly smaller and having subtle differences in coloration.
-These shoaling fish only reach around an inch in length (2.5 cm).
+The Green Neon tetra (Paracheirodon simulans) is often mistaken for the popular Neon tetra, with the Green Neon being slightly smaller and having subtle differences in coloration.
+These shoaling fish only reach around 1 inch in length (2.5 cm).

 In the wild, they inhabit slower-moving, heavily vegetated blackwaters in South America.
 A similar aquarium setup with a sandy substrate will make them happiest.
 Keep the water acidic and very soft.